Spring 2017 Newsletter

 Tree and Grass Disposal

 The City of Alton has a disposal site for residents to dispose of yard waste.
 The site is located at 1100 East 8th Avenue, which is north of the athletic field.
 There is no charge for this service.
 This is a self-delivery disposal site and provides an area for vegetative waste and an area designated for tree disposal.
 Signs are posted to show where vegetative waste must be disposed, and where branches must be disposed.
-Garbage and CONCRETE disposal are not allowed.
+Building lumber, Garbage and CONCRETE disposal are NOT allowed.
+Due to an increasing number of violators security cameras have been installed.
 Violators will be prosecuted.
+If the site continues to be abused the City will be forced to lock the site and residents will have to check out a key at the City Office during business hours to use the site.
 Please contact the City Office at 756-4314 to report violations.
 CONCRETE can be disposed of at Cleveringa Excavating, 4451 Kennedy Ave, Alton.

 The City Council Passed an Ordinance in December in regards to the upkeep of lawns.
 Below is a brief summarization of the Ordinance.
 A copy of the Complete Ordinance can be acquired at the City Office.
 Any property which is found to be in violation of this chapter may be mowed by the City or their agent.
 All associated costs for such mowing, plus a surcharge of $100.00, will be charged to the property owner.